 For washable/reusable masks, we determine functionality by re-testing after defined wash cycles.

-The lead time for complete testing according to EN 14683 is about 3 weeks.
+The normal lead time for complete testing to EN 14683 is about 3 - 4 weeks.
+Lead times increase with increased demand.

 No. At the moment, we only carry out the above tests and deliver a corresponding test report.
 We do not currently offer medical product certification.